Saturday's Scottish Gossip

 Trevor Carson has demanded a move from St Mirren after manager Stephen Robinson installed new signing Zach Hemming as number one ahead of the 35-year-old Northern Ireland goalkeeper.
 (Daily Record)

-St Mirren manager Stephen Robinson is excited about the mystery forward he expects to sign next week.
-(The Herald, print edition)

-Dundee United manager Jim Goodwin has told 37-year-old defender Charlie Mulgrew and goalkeeper Mark Birighitti they are free to find new clubs, with both not being handed squad numbers for the new season.
+Dundee United manager Jim Goodwin has told 37-year-old defender Charlie Mulgrew and 32-year-old goalkeeper Mark Birighitti they are free to find new clubs, with both not being handed squad numbers for the new season.
 (The Courier)

 Greenock Morton are poised to sign 21-year-old midfielder Jack Bearne on a two-year contract following his release by Liverpool.
 (Scottish Sun, print edition)